ucbjrl/sbt/src/sphinx/Migrations/MigrationGuide_0.13.2.rst

 Deprecation Migrations
 ======================

-The addition of auto-plugins has lead to the following two deprecation areas that do not require immedaite change, but should be changed as soon as is practical.
+The addition of auto-plugins has lead to the following two deprecation areas that do not require immediate change, but should be changed as soon as is practical.

 Migrating off ``Defaults.defaultSettings``